Veneta Lumi Gooseneck Desk Lamp

 The name Veneta Lumi says it all: lights made in the Veneto region in the north of Italy.
 The capital and the largest city is Venice.

 Not much is found about the Veneta Lumi company.
-It was active from the late 1970s until the 1980s.
-They produced many lamps in the at that time very popular Memphis style.
-This desk lamp is rather classic.
+It was active from the late 1970s until the 1990s.
+They produced many lamps in the at that time very popular Memphis style, made famous by Ettore Sottsass.
+They used the name Veneta Lumi, but also Laguna Light in the 1990s, also referring to Venice.